 Taxes in China

-You may have to pay taxes in the U.S. depending on your retirement income but will not be required to pay taxes in China on foreign-earned income.
+You may have to pay taxes in the U.S., depending on your retirement income, but you will not be required to pay taxes in China on foreign-earned income.
 Therefore, each of your retirement income sources will only be taxed once.

 Is it Safe to Retire in China?

 The U.S. Department of State has determined Beijing to be a low-threat location for crime since the presence of police and security personnel seems to deter the most serious crimes from taking place.
-Yet, petty crime such as theft and pick-pocking regularly occurs.
-However, lesser-developed areas in big cities have a higher rate of crime, in general.
+Yet, petty crime such as theft and pickpocketing regularly occurs.
+However, less developed areas in big cities have a higher rate of crime, in general.
 Statistically, more crimes of opportunity transpire during overnight hours.

 Pollution is a typical safety hazard in most Chinese cities, and expats with pre-existing respiratory problems should take caution.
 Tap water may not be safe to drink in many areas, and expats should consume bottled or treated water.
 Overall, the area is considered safe.